 In the example above, the time period max-age=10886400 is the specified period of time during which the web browser shall access the server in a secure-only fashion.

-This is a very important step that you should never overlook because not specifying the preferred domain inside Google Webmaster Tool (GWT) will result in having Google treat the www and non-www versions of your domain as different references to separate sites.
+This is a very important step that you should never overlook because not specifying the preferred domain inside Google Search Console (GSC) will result in having Google treat the www and non-www versions of your domain as different references to separate sites.

 You have to understand that search engines like Google consider each URL variant of your domain name (subdomain vs. root domain) as a separate domain in itself.
 This important fact has a very strong influence on your website SEO and, thus, its ranking on the search engines.